 I often have multiple windows open alongside each other.
 This makes it easier for me to switch to a different window, once I have finished reading the content on a particular website.
 All I am required to do is place the mouse cursor over a new window and left-click it.
 But, KatMouse, a freeware utility claims to simplify this process.

 KatMouse makes it much easier to read multiple windows.
 It only allows you to view any of those window’s hidden contents in frames, without having to click on them.
 With this, you save unnecessary clicking.
-In short, if you have many overlapping windows and would like to scroll another window to get some information from it while typing in another window without changing the focus, give KatMouse a try.
+In short, if you have many overlapping windows and would like to scroll to another window to get some information from it while typing in another window without changing the focus, give KatMouse a try.

-KatMouse for Windows
+KatMouse for Windows PC

-Once you have downloaded and installed KatMouse, you will notice a small icon being displayed in the system tray.
+Once you have downloaded and installed KatMouse, you will notice a small icon is displayed in the system tray.
 You can right-click on the icon to bring up the settings window.
 As you can see in the screenshot below, it displays 4 tabs namely:

 General

 This tab allows you to change or modify the basic settings of the utility.
-This may include changing number of lines to scroll at a time and scroll a page at a time.
+This may include changing the number of lines to scroll at a time and scroll a page at a time.

 Wheel button